phalcon-orphanage/docs/en/reference/controllers.rst

     }

 There is no limit on the "forwards" you can have in your application, so long as they do not result in circular references, at which point your application will halt.
-If there are no other actions to be dispatched by the dispatch loop, the dispatcher will automatically invoke the view layer of the MVC which is managed by Phalcon_View_.
+If there are no other actions to be dispatched by the dispatch loop, the dispatcher will automatically invoke the view layer of the MVC which is managed by :doc:`Phalcon_View <../api/Phalcon_View>`.

 Initializing Controllers
 ------------------------
-Phalcon_Controller_ offers the initialize method, which is executed first, before any action is executed on a controller.
+:doc:`Phalcon_Controller <../api/Phalcon_Controller>` offers the initialize method, which is executed first, before any action is executed on a controller.
 The use of the "__construct" method is not recommended.

 .. code-block:: php